-For L. boscii, landings present an increase at the beginning of the time series; after that, they have generally declined to their lowest value in 2002 and, since then, the general trend is to increase smoothly.
+For L. whiffiagonis, landings present an increase for a few years at the beginning of the time series and a general declining trend till 2011.
+Since then, the stock is increasing again.

 Discards

 Discards estimates are available for Spanish trawlers in some years and are used in this assessment, where discards are missing, mainly in the historic data these have been estimated using the mean of the time-series for each age.
 A discarding sampling programme runs regularly since the establishment of the European Data Collection Programme in 2003.
 Before this year, Spanish discards data are available only for 1994, 1997, 1999 and 2000.
 The raising procedure used to estimate Spanish discards for the sampled years was based on effort.